jackSeigerman/Comp-241-Notes/src/scratch.md

 best case scenario for inserting is that all the leaves are on the same level.
 O(log n)

 worst case scenario is that you seacrh O(n)

+Let us call the node that must rebalance alpha violating Node since any node has at most two children and a height imbalance implier that the subtrees height differs by two there will be a violation in 4 different cases

+case1 an insertion into the left subtree to left child of alpha

+cas2 an insertion into the right subtree to the left child of alpha.

+case 3 an insertion into the left subtree to right child of alpha

+case 4 an insertion to the right subtree to right child of alpha

+with case 1 and case 4 (symetric violations) you simple rotate first child node up and move main node to the right.

+2 different ways to fix the violation if th e insertion occurs on the outside if its a LL or RR (case 1 and case 4) its fixed by a single rotation

+if inserts occur on the interior  left right or right left you do a double rotation

+searching in avl tree is O(log n)